BrianAronson/birankr/paper.md

 $K_T$ and $K_B$ are diagonal matrices with generalized degrees (sum of the edge weights) on the diagonal, i.e.  $(K_T)_{ii} = \sum_j w_{ij}$ and $(K_B)_{jj} = \sum_i w_{ij}$.
 $w_{ij}$ is the element on row $i$ and column $j$ of the bipartite network adjacency matrix $W^{|T|\times |B|}$.

-%HITS performs no normalization, CoHITS normalizes the transition matrix by the out-degree of the source nodes, and both BGRM and BiRank normalizes the ranking values by the degrees of both the nodes that initiate the propagation and nodes that receive the propagation (with differences only in how they transform the transition matrix).
-For most use-cases, we recommend estimating node ranks with CoHITS, BGRM, or BiRank.

 Our guiding philosophy is to make the package as flexible as possible, given the diverse array of problems and data formats that are used in network analysis, while achieving good performance.
 We therefore provide a number of convenience options for incorporating edge weights into rank estimations, estimating ranks on different types of input (edge lists, dense matrices, and sparse matrices), multiple file formats (as vectors, lists, or data frames), and for estimating PageRank on the one-mode projection of a network.
 Moreover, this implementation uses efficient data storage and algorithms to ensure good performance and scalability.